Pairing applicants with employers

 Too many people are stuck in jobs that lack both living wages to meet today’s needs and advancement opportunities to plan for the future.
 How can someone who struggles financially while working full time afford to go back to school to earn a degree and get a better job?

 Educational barriers, racial disparities, and gender biases also affect the ability for many in Greater Cleveland to improve their economic standing and provide for their families:

-The organization connects workers to well-paying career paths and pairs employers to skilled talent interested in the IT, health care, and manufacturing job sectors.
+The organization connects workers to well-paying career paths and pairs employers to skilled talent in the IT, health care, and manufacturing job sectors.